zvallarino/phase-3-ruby-oo-self-person-lab/README.md

 ## Instructions

-Create a `Person` class with the following behavior:
+Create a `Person` class with the behavior described below.
+You can use `attr_` macros for some of these deliverables; for others, you'll need to write custom getter and/or setter methods.

 - `Person.new(name)`: takes an argument of a name and saves it to the object.
   The person's name _should not_ be able to change after initialization.
 When a